silversub/terraform/provider/key-management-service-resources.md

 ### Example usage to provision HPCS and Key Management
 {: #hpcs-key-sample}

-Complete the following steps to provision a HPCS, initialize the service and Key Management.
+Complete the following steps to provision an HPCS, initialize the service and Key Management:
 {: shortdesc}

-**Step 1: Provision the service by using `ibm_resource_instance`.**
+**Step 1: Provision the service by using `ibm_resource_instance`**

  ```
  resource "ibm_resource_instance" "hpcs"{